seng438-winter-2022/seng438-a2-abczlg/Assignment2-ReportTemplate.md

 # 4 How the team work/effort was divided and managed

-We collaborated together and completed the writing of all tests as a team.
-All of us fixed a time and met on our Discord Server at the selected time.
-Work was mainly done through partner programming, where we all examined the same coding terminal and helped to write test cases.
+All work was produced as a team.
+We collaborated together and completed the writing of all tests synchronously.
+As a team, meetings were decided based on availability of all members.
+Given a date and time that worked for everyone, we met on our Discord Server.
+Our team work was mainly done through pair programming, to ensure higher quality of code.
+While one team member worked on writing everything down, the rest of the team determined which tests needed to be performed.
+This practice ensured that we caught typos and bugs faster.
+We were also able to develop test cases quickly and efficiently.

 # 5 Difficulties encountered, challenges overcome, and lessons learned

-We had some difficulties getting JUnit to work on Ecllipse, such as we were getting way too many failure traces, this was fixed after we added the hamrest-1.3.jar file, such  challenges were overcome by troubleshooting the error messages and other problems encountered.
-There was some difficulty coming up with correct test cases for certain methods, specifically methods in DataUtilities.
-Difficulties here were likely due to having to make mock Values2D objects for each test.
-There was a bit of a challenge trying to make non-redundant test methods, but we solved these problems by using the boundary testing methods taught in class.
+We had some difficulties getting JUnit to work on Eclipse.
+The main difficulty faced during this project was the abundance of failure traces.
+Our team spent a lot of time trying to fix this issue, which initially slowed down our process.
+However, this problem was fixed after adding the hamrest-1.3.jar file.
+Additionally, there was some difficulty coming up with correct test cases for certain methods, specifically methods in DataUtilities.
+Certain methods had ambiguous Javadoc documentation, which caused confusion among the team.
+Because of this, it was difficult to establish the expected output for these methods.
+After some research and problem solving, our team was able to calculate and predict the expected values.
+We also had to spend a considerable about of time figuring out how to properly make mock Values2D objects.
+Finally, there was a bit of a challenge trying to make non-redundant test methods, but this problem was solved by using the boundary testing methods taught in class.

 # 6 Comments/feedback on the lab itself